Infineon/device-db/README.md

 ### Overview
 The device database supported in ModusToolbox™ applies to all Infineon Technologies devices.

-The database consists of a set of marketing devices distributed in a set of hierarchal directories.
+The database consists of a set of marketing devices distributed in a set of hierarchical directories.
 Each marketing device contains a base view that describes the basic characteristics of the device and additional views as defined by applications that use the device-db asset.

 This database is used by the ModusToolbox™ software.
 Do not use this repository directly.